 The source of the page image is Blood Hunter, one such anti-hero who is also a vampire, from Brainstorm, one of the many independent publishers that emerged in the 90s.
 He first appeared in the indicatively titled Vamperotica, but his solo comic was a one-shot.

-Judge Dredd, despite being a Judge, Jury, and Executioner working for a dystopian police state, is actually a subversion, since his character is much too layered beneath the gruff exterior to ever qualify as one.
+Judge Dredd, despite being a Judge, Jury, and Executioner working for a dystopian police state, is actually a subversion (or an Unbuilt Trope), since his character is much too layered beneath the gruff exterior to ever qualify as one.
+The judges of the Mega-Cities do have total power over life and death, but they're still genuinely cops, not mere tyrants, meaning they have to adhere to standards such as fairness and "the punishment must fit the crime".
 However, the way in which he's depicted in Heavy Metal Dredd (published in 1993) is a straight example.
 Metal Dredd solves every problem with his Lawgiver pistol, to the point where he'll happily blow the legs off jaywalkers or beat anyone who looks at him funny into a coma.
 If his version in the 2000 AD continuity was that much of a Rabid Cop, he would have already been executed by Internal Affairs for abuse of power.